threefoldfoundation/info_sdk/src/sdk/applicationserver/locations.md

 To serve a website from domain directly, you need to create a new server config with this domain.

-If you need main server config, which is created by `webinterface` package to handle wikis, gedis and others, you should include it.
+If you need the main server config, which is created by `webinterface` package to handle wikis, gedis and others, you should include it.

 Also, you can rewrite all requests of package route to `/` instead of `/<threebot name>/<package name>`, using rewrite directive like: